 Coronaviruses are a large family of viruses.
 Some can cause illness in people and others can cause illness in animals.
 Human coronaviruses are common and are typically associated with mild illness, similar to the common cold.

-COVID-19 is a new disease that has not been previously identified in humans.
+COVID-19 is a new disease in the coronavirus family that has not been previously identified in humans.
 It causes a respiratory infection that can be spread from person to person through close contact.

 Symptoms of COVID-19 can be mild to severe and are similar to a cold or flu.
 A list of symptoms can be found on the Stay Home When Sick page.
 Symptoms may take up to 14 days to appear after exposure to COVID-19.
 This is the longest known incubation period for this disease.

 COVID-19 mainly causes infections of the nose, throat and lungs.
-Infected individuals are most contagious when they are sick and 48 hours before they show symptoms.
+Infected individuals are most contagious when they are sick as well as the 48 hours before they show symptoms.
 COVID-19 is most commonly spread from an infected person through:

 The virus can land on surfaces and survive for hours, but it does not spread easily this way.
 However, touching something with the virus on it, then touching your mouth, nose or eyes before washing your hands can spread the virus.

-The virus does not spread through the air, so building residents are not at great risk from shared vents and individuals quickly passing by another person is not at greater risk.
+The virus does not spread through the air, so building residents are not at great risk from shared vents and quickly passing by another person is not a high risk either.

 Recent evidence indicates that the virus can be transmitted to others from someone who is infected but not showing symptoms.
 This includes people who have not yet developed symptoms (pre-symptomatic) or who never develop symptoms (asymptomatic).